 And the field is the world.
-And the good seed are the children ° $\Lambda$ ^in ^on1' And the cockle are the children of the wicked one.
+And the good seed are the children of the kingdom.
+And the cockle are the children of the wicked one.

-nd the enemy that sowed them is the devil.
-But the harvest is end of the world.
+And die enemy that sowed them is the devil.
+But the harvest is the end of the world.
 And the reapers are the angels.

-un as the cockle therefore is gathered up and burnt with fire: so shall it be at the end of the world.
+Even as the cockle therefore is gathered up and burnt with fire: so shall it be at the end of the world.

-man shall send his angels: and they shall gather out °t Ins kingdom all scandals and them that work iniquity.
+The Son of man shall send his angels: and they shall gather out of his kingdom all scandals and them that work iniquity.